welljer/liri-node-app/README.md

 LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.

-## Installation

-The following NPMs were used to make this project possible: node-spotify-api npm request npm moment npm dotenv

-The following APIs were used alongside the installed NPMs:
+## Technology and packages used

+node.js
+fs.js

+node-spotify-api
+npm request
+npm moment
+npm dotenv

 OMDB
 Bands in Town

-## Usage
+## How it works

 ### Spotify
-node liri.js spotify-this-song 'song name here'
+node liri.js spotify-this-song "song name here" to return song information from Spotify.
+If no song is entered, a hard coded default song will return (The Sign by Ace of Base).

 default: